On the Mordell--Weil lattice of $y^2 = x^3 + b x + t^{3^n + 1}$ in characteristic $3$: Proof of corollary A

 \begin{conj}[Birch--Swinnerton-Dyer] Let $k$ be a finite field, and let $X$ be a smooth projective geometrically irreducible curve over $k$.
 Denote by $g_X$ its genus.
 Let $E$ be an elliptic curve over the function field $K := k(X)$.

-Then the following statements hold (using notations from \cref{def_Reg_and_special_value,def_Tamagawa_nb_discr_conductor}): \begin{enumerate}[a)] \item The rank of the finitely generated\footnote{This result of finite generation of $E(K)$ is known as Mordell--Weil theorem, further extended by Néron and Lang.} abelian group $E(K)$ is equal to the order of vanishing of the $L$-function of $E/K$ at $T = |k|^{-1}$, i.e.
+Then the following statements hold: \begin{enumerate}[a)] \item The rank of the finitely generated\footnote{This result of finite generation of $E(K)$ is known as Mordell--Weil theorem, further extended by Néron and Lang.} abelian group $E(K)$ is equal to the order of vanishing of the $L$-function of $E/K$ at $T = |k|^{-1}$, i.e.,